 In the context marked by and

-there are but four different pieces of information that can be expressed in the corresponding propositional calculus, namely, the propositions:
+there are just four distinct pieces of information which can be expressed in the corresponding propositional calculus, namely, the constant proposition

 holds of